beProsto/C-C-WASM-Compilation/README.md

 [Check out the build here (a page that loads the compiled code)!](https://beprosto.github.io/C-CPP-WASM-Compilation/build/)

+A giant shoutout to @maxkl for creating a genious [wasm-malloc](https://github.com/maxkl/wasm-malloc) repo, that I got the malloc implementation from.

+It just needed a small change. :D

 This is how it looks like finished:

 ![screenshot](It_all_works.png)